-Bronchiectasis is a long-term lung condition where the airways have become damaged, widened and thickened – mainly due to infections.
+Bronchiectasis is a long-term lung condition where the airways have become damaged, widened and thickened.
 The damaged airways are prone to mucous build-up which leads to increased infections and an ongoing chesty cough.

 - Bronchiectasis can develop at any age but begins most often in early childhood.
 In New Zealand, Maori and Pasifika children are at greater risk of getting bronchiectasis.